 Boost and Juice Have Seasonal Strengths and Weaknesses

-Forced induction of ANY kind involves compressing air to high pressures.
+Forced induction of any kind involves compressing air to high pressures.
 The thermodynamics of it are very straight forward.
 Not only will you raise the temperature of the air charge because you're compressing it, but compressor work goes up exponentially with the desired outlet pressure, meaning your compressor has to work harder and harder to get you the pressure you want, which puts strain on the engine one way or the other (unless you have an electric supercharger).
 So you have 2 factors working against you.
 One, the resistance on the engine makes it more prone to knock and 2, the increased intake air temperature makes the engine more prone to knock.
-To counter this double wammy you have to reduce engine timing to inhibit knock and decrease your AFR to get a richer mix that will act as a coolant.
-On top of ALL of that, in the summer time, the air is warmer to begin with so you've got to lower your timing even more!
+To counter this double whammy, you have to reduce engine timing to inhibit knock and decrease your AFR to get a richer mix that will act as a coolant.
+On top of all of that, in the summertime, the air is warmer, to begin with, so you've got to lower your timing even more!
 Temperature is your enemy when it comes to boost, so these mods do their very best in winter.
 Remember that point.
 Winter is good for boost.

 Nitrous oxide doesn't have this sensitivity to air temperature because the nitrous decomposes at combustion temperatures, which means by the time the spark goes off it doesn't matter anymore what the timing was.
 The nitrous will hit after the spark, not before.
 The problem with nitrous is maintaining bottle pressure.
 Nitrous is a compressed cryogenic gas.
 When it comes out of liquid form, it cools everything around it, rapidly, including the bottle.
 This makes the bottle super cold and reduces the bottle pressure.
 The longer you spray, the greater the pressure will drop and the less power you'll get from it.
 This means nitrous works opposite to blowers with respect to temperature.
 Nitrous likes the hot summer weather because the bottle won't cool off as quickly and will maintain pressure longer, yielding more power.